Asqatasun/Asqatasun/documentation/en/10_Install_doc/Asqatasun/README.md

 ## Ansible

-Ansible roles are available in the `ansible` directory of the [lastest version of Asqatasun](http://download.asqatasun.org/asqatasun-latest.tar.gz).
+Ansible roles are available in the `/ansible` directory of the [lastest version of Asqatasun](http://download.asqatasun.org/asqatasun-latest.tar.gz).

 ## Download Asqatasun tarball and extract content